Nginx Proxy

 access_log off;

-# Note: Here, it must be the public directory under Webman, not the root directory of Webman.
+# Important: root must point to the public directory under webman, not the webman root directory

 root /your/webman/public;